I am always looking for stories to add to our Web Page. Please send them along and share with your classmates.

 Greensboro AM Radio Stations.

 A funny story about the 3 AM radio stations operating back when we were at Guilford.
 WCOG, rock and roll, operated out of the Sky Castle on High Point Road.
-WBIG, my favorite with easy listening.
+WBIG, my favorite with easy listening, and WGBG the country/western. .
 A campaign of sorts started between these rival stations.
 This is basically what they were transmitting.

 This is WCOG, the most listen to station in Greensboro.
 The only station in Greensboro that can make this statement.